kevinlin1/just-the-class/pages/meetings/win2022/meeting-4.md

   - Applications
   - Algorithms - theoretical guarantees on SNNs, convergence - SNNs are a superset of ANNs, but just because SNNs can represent ANN functions does not necessarily mean that they can converge to those functions.
 Increasing the space dimensionality makes the problem harder.
   - Co-design - engineering relevant properties into the hardware to open up exploitation of desired properties.
-  - Hardware - materials sciecne and material discovery, architecture desing and fabrication
+  - Hardware - materials science and material discovery, architecture desing and fabrication
 - Neuron - can be mapped as an electrical circuit.
 ANN is modeled by the RC circuit properties of a neuron.
 - Newman computing - CPU, memory, stream bits back and forth.
-Neuromorphic computing - event-based, more distributed and agglomeration of neurons.
+Neuromorphic computing - event-based, more distributed and agglomeration of neurons, no separation of computation and memory